Challenge level: 4 out of 5

 Once you have registered, we will send you a realistic training programme to help you get fit for the event.
 The programme builds up gradually as the challenge gets closer.

-We also have fantastic challenge guides, a group of porters and two doctors accompanying us throughout the challenge.
+We also have fantastic challenge guides, a group of porters and at least one UK doctor with expedition medicine training accompanying us throughout the challenge.

 As we're not medically trained, we're afraid we can't offer you advice on this.
 We recommend you contact your GP or your local travel clinic, who will have the latest travel health advice.